If you want to know how to stop a divorce, watch Coach Lee’s video above as he gives direction and encouragement and then read on.

 You are human.
 Humans mess up.

-Especially if you didn’t know these things and were just responding based on the panic of learning that your spouse wants to divorce you.
+Especially if you didn’t know these things and were just responding based on the panic and emotion of learning that your spouse wants to divorce you.

-I get that it’s extremely difficult and hurts a tremendous amount.
+I understand that it’s extremely difficult and hurts a tremendous amount.

 I don’t blame you for panicking, begging, pleading, and trying to talk your spouse into staying.